elixir-circuits/circuits_uart/README.md

 Yes, I haven't gotten to a couple really important ones for some use cases.
 See `TODO.md` for now.
 Please ping me if you'd like to help.

+### How can I use the serial port on Linux without sudo?

+Serial port files are almost always owned by the `dialout` group.
+Add yourself to the `dialout` group by running `sudo adduser yourusername dialout`.
+Then log out and back in again, and you should be able to access the serial port.

 ### Do I have to use Nerves?